Device details

 Summarizes available process details, including a snapshot of CPU and memory utilization, and average disk queue length.
 This is a snapshot based on the last time the view was refreshed.

 The Services page shows all installed services on the device and whether each service was running or not at the time of the snapshot.
-Clicking the play button next to a stopped service starts it, and clicking the stop button next to a running service stops it.
+Selecting the play button next to a stopped service starts it, and selecting the stop button next to a running service stops it.
 Start service requested and Start service completed toast notifications appear if the state change was successful.

 Shows Ivanti Service Manager incidents logged for the device.